-- (i) An enhanced initial learning rate is achieved due to the fast convergence. - (ii) The dependence on the network is greatly reduced in initialization of parameters.

-(iii) The batch standardization, in regularization form is capable of lowering the dropouts mitigating the parameters in the overfitting scenario and can enhance the network ability to generalization.
+- (i) An enhanced initial learning rate is achieved due to the fast convergence. - (ii) The dependence on the network is greatly reduced in initialization of parameters. - (iii) The batch standardization, in regularization form is capable of lowering the dropouts mitigating the parameters in the overfitting scenario and can enhance the network ability to generalization.

 The google Inc, proposed a network model named 'Inception', which an architecture type is supporting the AWDCNN classifier, developed from the network-in network architecture used in the early stages [38].
-The common basic form is $1 \ge 1$ convolutional layers and then a $3 \ge 3$ layer.
+The common basic form is 1 x 1 convolutional layers and then a 3 x 3 layer.
 Here the channel-by-channel attributes and the spatial attributes are estimated independently which exhibits better optimization when compared to the traditional convolutional layers extracting the network attributes.
-This method will help the teachers and the students to understand their performance in the early stages and could improve them in increasing their placement opportunities using this AWDCNN Classifier.
+This method will help the performance in the early stages and could improve them in increasing their placement opportunities using this AWDCNN Classifier.

 Figure 4.
-Flowchart Of AWDCNN Classifer
+Flowchart Of Awdenn Classifer